Leica TL vs X Vario

-The Leica TL and the Leica X Vario (Typ 107) are two digital cameras that were announced, respectively, in November 2016 and June 2013.
+The Leica TL and the Leica X Vario (Typ 107) are two digital cameras that were revealed to the public, respectively, in November 2016 and June 2013.
 The TL is a mirrorless interchangeable lens camera, while the X Vario is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 16.1 megapixel.
+Both cameras offer a resolution of 16.1 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Vario is somewhat larger (5 percent) than the Leica TL.
 In this context, it is worth noting that neither the TL nor the X Vario are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X Vario has a lens built in, whereas the TL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 The power pack in the TL can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Leica X Vario||5.2 in||2.9 in||3.7 in||24.0 oz||450||n||Jun 2013||2,850|

 |Fujifilm X70||4.4 in||2.5 in||1.7 in||12.0 oz||330||n||Jan 2016||799|